 - Then Jesus was led up into the wilderness by the Spirit to be tempted by the Accuser.1“Accuser” The Greek word used here is “διάβολος” (diabolos), and it’s the root of our English word “devil”.
 Much like “Christ” (see note on Matt 1:1) “devil” isn’t a name but a descriptive title.

-- And after fasting(3)“fasting” doesn’t always refer to a complete denial of food.
+- And having fasted(3)“fasting” doesn’t always refer to a complete denial of food.
 Long fasts were often done with little or unpleasant food.
-Jesus might not have forgone food and drink entirely, but rather was living on little or unpleasant food. forty days and forty nights, He was hungry.
+Jesus might not have forgone food and drink entirely, but rather was living on little or unpleasant food. forty days and forty nights, He was hungry afterwards.

-- And having come, the tempter said to Him; “If you are God’s Son, command these stones so they become bread.
+- And having approached, the one who tempts told Him; “If you are God’s Son, command these stones so they become bread.

-- Then, The Accuser took Him to the holy city and had Him stand on the pinnacle of the Temple.
+- Then, the Accuser takes Him to the holy city and stood Him on the pinnacle of the Temple.

-- Again, The Accuser took Him to a very high mountain and showed Him all the kingdoms of the world and their glory.
+- Again, the Accuser takes Him to a very high mountain and showed Him all the kingdoms of the world and their glory.

-- And he said to Him; “I will give you all these things if you bow down and worship me.”
+- And he told Him; “I will give you all these things if after bowing down you worship me.”

 - Then the Accuser left.
 And behold; angels came and served Him.

 - Now, because he heard John was arrested, He went back into Galilee.

 - And leaving Nazareth, He came and settled down in Capernaum (by the sea) in the region of Zebulun and Naphtali,

 - so that what was spoken by Isaiah the Prophet might be fulfilled, saying;

 - “Land of Zebulun and land of Naphtali.
 The way of the sea on the other side of the Jordan; Galilee of the Gentiles.